alessandrotrovatello/Embedded-Systems/README.md

 6) Send the computed angle at 5 Hz using the message `$YAW,x*`, where x is the angle in degrees.

-## Project Overview: Autonomous Buggy Control System
+## Final Project: Autonomous Buggy Control System
 This project implements a **basic control system** for an **autonomous ground vehicle (buggy)**.
 The firmware is responsible for processing movement commands, controlling motors, handling obstacle detection, and monitoring the battery.

 ## Firmware Requirements